Niabi monkey undergoes groundbreaking surgery

-A first-of-its-kind surgery has been performed on a monkey at Niabi Zoo by a Moline doctor.
+A first-of-its-kind surgery has been performed on a monkey at Niabi Zoo by a Moline doctor and the zoo's house veterinarian.

 Earlier this year, a zookeeper noticed a small amount of blood in the enclosure housing Keeya, a female black and white colobus monkey, said Lee Jackson, director at the Coal Valley zoo.